hackerinthewoods/hackerinthewoods.com/source/posts/2015-07-20-an-experiment-in-refactoring-ember-properties.md

 At the end of our exploration, we can see how it might be possbile to clean up and auto generate boilerplate Computed Properties.
 In the end things looked a litlle messy, and obviously you wouldn't use this technique to clean up two properties.

 That said, I feel like there's the bones of a simple validation system here.
-You could build a simple form validation system on this technique with some pre-canned validators that are higher order functions along the lines of the `has` function, for example `minLength`, `maxLength` and so on.
+You could build a simple form validation system on this technique with some pre-canned validator functions along the lines of the `has` function, for example `minLength`, `maxLength` and so on.
 Then the `UI_FIELDS` value would be expanded to an object, and each field name would have associated keys describing the validation to use, defaults, etc.

 It was an interesting diversion for me, and hopefuly you learned something new.